seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 the perpetual against a spot-index `volatility` (§3.14 Consequence 3), which is exactly the mismatch this section forbids.

-**The estimator is nevertheless dead on the live board, and the gate stayed green.** `listExhaustion` reads `row.hi24`, `row.lo24` and `row.cur`; the row object built in `update()` carries none of them — the render loop parses those three ticker fields into LOCALS inside its `sideOn` branch and passes them positionally to `directionVerdict`.
-Live, the function therefore returns `{median: null, n: 0}` on every render, and §3.17's list line prints «список не измерен» under a caption asserting a 25-coin coverage that never happened.
-Two gate steps proved the arithmetic on fixtures shaped the way the contract says, and no check ever asked whether production supplies that shape — the defect that inv.
-48 now names.
-Closed by TZ-13.
+**The row is the contract, and it has exactly one parse site per quantity (TZ-13).** `update()` assigns `row.cur`, `row.hi24` and `row.lo24` from the ticker once, immediately after the `nopair` early return and before the dead-market test, for EVERY row that has a ticker — `fut:true` included, because the venue rule lives in `listExhaustion` and a row filtered at the producer would put that declaration in two places (inv.
+41).
+Every consumer then reads the row: the `sideOn` branch, the board header, §3.17 row 2, the off-list relevance filter, the dead-market card and the card header.
+Only two `parseFloat(…lastPrice)` sites survive anywhere in `index.html` and both read `btcObj` — BTC is the regime measurer, is not a member of `rows[]` and never reaches the measure.

+**Why this was a defect and not a preference.** Before TZ-13 the three fields were parsed into LOCALS inside the `sideOn` branch, so `listExhaustion` returned `{median: null, n: 0}` on every live render while §3.17 printed «список не измерен» under a caption asserting a 25-coin coverage that never happened — and two gate steps stayed green throughout, because both built their own rows.
+That is the defect inv.
+48 now names, and the wiring section that closes it derives both sides of the contract from the source: measured live, `update()` writes `cd, coin, cur, dec, hi24, idx, lo24, sc, state, t, vd` and `listExhaustion` reads `cd, cd.volatility, cur, hi24, lo24, t, t.fut`.
+Run against the pre-TZ-13 file the same section names `cur, hi24, lo24` as missing and exits non-zero.

-**State at this revision.** The measure has exactly one reader, §3.17, and it is a
-PRINTER: `abnormal` is hardcoded `false`, `reg.day` is referenced nowhere, no threshold is compared, and no output enters `scoreCandidate`, `tradeGeometry`, `leverageDecision`, `directionVerdict` or the journal writer (inv.
-27, proven at runtime by perturbing the list and re-rendering). **The constant does not exist and is not scheduled to exist until the rule is re-registered on the list-median distribution.** The first calibration ran once on a runner and its full decile table lives in `CryptoReports/TZ-11-exhaustion-threshold-report.md`; the run's own record file was not committed, because a record that pins no constant would look authoritative and pin nothing.
-Measured on the journaled days by replaying the production functions: **1.69** on 2026-08-21 (6 of 25 coins above 2.0) and **2.43** on 2026-08-22 (20 of 25).
-Both sit near the coin-day p90–p95, which is what two of the most violent sessions of the quarter should read; days are not a distribution and bound nothing.
+**State at this revision.** The measure runs live and reads 25 on a full board.
+It has exactly one reader, §3.17, and that reader is a PRINTER: `abnormal` is still hardcoded `false`, `reg.day` is referenced nowhere, no threshold is compared, and no output enters `scoreCandidate`, `tradeGeometry`, `leverageDecision`, `directionVerdict` or the journal writer (inv.
+27, proven at runtime by perturbing the list and re-rendering). **The constant exists in exactly one place — the calibration record — and in no line of `index.html`.** Adopting it and building the consumer is TZ-14, and the split is deliberate: a TZ that both produces a number and spends it can always rescue the number by adjusting what it is spent on.

+Two decile tables are on file: the coin-day one in `CryptoReports/TZ-11-exhaustion-threshold-report.md`, the list-median one in the record itself.
+Measured on the journaled days by replaying the production functions:
+**1.69** on 2026-08-21 (6 of 25 coins above 2.0) and **2.43** on 2026-08-22 (20 of
+25) — against 1.39 both are abnormal days, which is what two of the most violent sessions of the quarter should read.
+Days are not a distribution and bound nothing.

 ### 3.17 «РИСК ВЫНОСА» — the day's own risk